-If there is ever anything which you are not happy with then please do not hesitate to contact our Client Care Partner, Sarah Newcombe, on 0116 289 7000 or by email at email@example.com.
-Further details of our formal complaints’ procedure are outlined below:
+If there is ever anything which you are not happy with and would like to discuss informally with someone other than the person handling your matter, then please contact Sarah Newcombe on 0116 289 7000 or by email at email@example.com.

-If you make a formal complaint, we have eight weeks to consider your complaint.
+If you make a formal complaint, we have eight weeks to consider it.

 What will happen next?

 1. Within three days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 If it seems appropriate, we will suggest a meeting at this stage.

 2. We may then record your complaint in our central register and will also investigate your complaint by examining the relevant file, which should take no longer than 28 days.

 3. If appropriate we may then invite you to meet Paul to discuss and hopefully resolve your complaint.
 If we do not consider it appropriate or if you do not want to meet Paul, we will write fully to you setting out our views on the situation and any redress that we would feel to be appropriate.

 4. At this stage, if you are still not satisfied, please let us know.
 We will then arrange to review our decision.
 We would generally aim to do this within 14 days.
 This will happen in one of the following ways: